 - Driver License number when a disabled parking placard is issued.

 The lemon yellow background and black lettering, on the new decal make it more visible, and the same colors will be used each year, with changing expiration dates.

+Vessels operated, used or stored on the waters of the state of Florida must be titled and registered in Florida, unless exempt.
 As an agent for the Department of Highway Safety and Motor Vehicles, the Tax Collector is responsible for providing the necessary service and record keeping procedures used in processing vessel(boat) titles and registrations.
+Vessels have a large range of types and can be used for recreational or commercial purposes.
+Generally a vessel is propelled on water by either oars, sails, or an engine.
 All motorized vessels, commercial and private, must be registered, titled and issued a decal before they can be used in Florida waters.
-The decal must be affixed to the port side of the boat.

-Vessel registration fees are based on the length of the boat.
-Please click here for fee chart.
+- Vessel registration fees are based on the length of the boat.

 To use e-commerce, have your PIN number, located on your renewal card above the amount due, ready and go to Renew Express.
 E-commerce transactions require a valid credit card.
 An additional fee will be charged for this service.